-LORD SHAFTESBURY, in appealing for financial support for the Hospital for Women, Soho Square, says:-"The falling off of income derived from donations, subscriptions, and legacies, has recently been so great that to keep its doors open the hospital committee have been compelled to contract a debt have closed several wards, and, if further support than they have experienced in the past be not soon forthcoming, the closing of further wards will be the only alternative, which practically means withdrawing the hospital's sphere of usefulness altogether.
+LORD SHAFTESBURY, in appealing for financial support for the Hospital for Women, Soho Square, says:-"The falling off of income derived from donations, subscriptions, and legacies, has recently been so great that to keep its doors open the hospital committee have been compelled to contract a debt of £5,000 with its bankers, costing them £200 a year, while to lessen the risk of enlarging that debt they have closed several wards, and, if further support than they have experienced in the past be not soon forthcoming, the closing of further wards will be the only alternative, which practically means withdrawing the hospital's sphere of usefulness altogether.
 Such a sad result, after so many years noble work amongst poor suffering women, must be averted by every possible means, and I confidently hope that a generous public will not permit this appeal, which is a most urgent one, to have been made in vain."